Where to start off your cycling season? Our suggestions.

 The Magog-Orford Circuit

-The Magog-Orford circuit offer thirty-seven kilometres on an intermediate level trail where you’ll find your inspiration to continue on with all the surrounding landscapes (Mount-Orford, Lake Memphremagog…).
+The Magog-Orford circuit offer 33 kilometres on an intermediate level trail where you’ll find your inspiration to continue on with all the surrounding landscapes (Mount-Orford, Lake Memphremagog…).
 You’ll also want to stop and taste some of the tempting gourmet treats on the way—Vignoble d’Orford, Vanden Eynsen chocolate shop, Ducs de Montrichard’s duck products, etc.

 ©François Poirier